gebimble/grindist/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Coffee grinders are beautiful things, but there aren't many out there that you could say are "objective" in terms of how they represent their grind size, and grind size is certainly no an easy read-across from one grinder to another.

+Grindist gives you access to something close to what you would otherwise only get from extremely expensive laboratory equipment;
+just take a photo of a grind sample against a plane background alongside a reference object of a known size, and let Grindist do the rest.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `gebimble`, `grindist`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `grindist`, `project_description`